adsabs/pdfie-training-data/docs/src/uncat.md

 the collection.
 The globally unique ID is the “global ID”, the within-collection ID is the “collection ID”.

+**Raster PDF:** A PDF where the primary textual content is locked up inside bitmap images and not extractable as text.
+The opposite of a **vector PDF**.
+We don't have an automatic way to determine raster-ness, nor a fully precise definition of it.
+Note that some vector PDFs will contain text in raster images (e.g., figures delivered as bitmaps) and some raster PDFs will contain vector elements and/or text (e.g., a scanned PDF with a digital watermark applied).

 **Refstring:** the text of a single reference as it appears at the end of a scholarly paper.
 This information is not structured.
 TODO: figure out how Unicode-y to be and how to handle HTML (e.g., hyperlinks in the references found